mendix/docs/content/en/docs/developerportal/deploy/mendix-cloud-deploy/pipelines.md

 1. Saves your design.
 2. Checks if all mandatory fields in your pipeline steps have been filled out.
 If any of the steps are missing information, an error message displays and the step with the missing information is highlighted.
 3. Checks if your user settings have been configured.
-If you have not yet added a personal access token and API key in the [**Settings** tab](#settings-tab), an error message displays.
+If you have not yet added a personal access token and API key in the [**Settings** tab](#settings-tab), you will be prompted to add your user settings before activating the pipeline.
 4. If the above conditions are met, activates your pipeline.

 Once activated, your pipeline runs automatically according to the trigger defined in the [Start Pipeline step](#pipeline-steps).